Route

-The Portuguese Camino has two main variants: the inland Central Route from Lisbon, and the Coastal Route that hugs the Atlantic from Porto to Caminha and then turns inland through Tui, Pontevedra, and on to Santiago de Compostela.
-I walked the Coastal Route over eight days in May 2025.
+Walking from Porto to Santiago on the Portuguese Coastal Camino is one of the most rewarding ways to reach Santiago de Compostela on foot.
+The Portuguese Camino has two main variants: the inland Central Route from Lisbon, and the Coastal Route that hugs the Atlantic from Porto to Caminha and then turns inland through Tui, Pontevedra, and on to Santiago.
+I walked the Coastal Route over eight days in April 2025.
 This is what those days were.

 If you’re curious about how I ended up in Porto in the first place, that story is in Before the Camino.
 This post starts on the morning I left.

-Day 1 — Porto to Póvoa de Varzim
+Day 1 — Porto to Póvoa de Varzim: the Porto to Santiago walk begins

 On Friday, still carried away by the Double Life of Véronique music I had heard at the cathedral the day before, I began walking at 8:00 am, heading towards the Sé Cathedral (about 1.7 km from my hostel).
 It was such a relief to leave that noisy, cramped place behind.
 The moment I stepped into Porto’s historic streets, I felt a rush of anticipation — the true beginning of my Portuguese Camino.